 Obstacles to Retiring at Age 60

 Although it’s five years earlier than the traditional retirement age and even further from the age at which full retirement benefits are available from Social Security, 60 is close to the age at which most people actually retire.
-A 2021 Gallup Poll found the median age at which people retire is 62.
+According to a November 2024 study published by the Transamerica Center for Retirement Studies, the median retirement age is now 62.
+Furthermore, nearly a third (29%) of people enter retirement between ages 60 and 64.

 A key reason for the popularity of 62 as a retirement age is that this is the earliest age at which most people can qualify to receive Social Security benefits.
 Disabled people are usually the only ones who can get Social Security payments before age 62.